 The successful aging paradigm is situated within the intersection of the 20th century hostility toward aging and the late 20th century neoliberalism.
 Successful aging is not a new concept.
 It was proposed by Robert Havighurst in 1961, taken up by Paul Baltes and Margret Baltes and other scholars in 1990, and by John Rowe and Robert Kahn in 1998.
 Although the concept attracted great attention in academic circles every time it emerged, it was not until recently that it attracted the attention of academics and non-academics alike.

 Each version of the idea of successful aging has taken a different form.
-In the first version of successful aging, writing in the 1960s, Havighurst tries to resolve the problem of whether successful aging means maintaining middle-age activities and attitudes or disengaging from active life (1961).
+In the first version of successful aging written in the 1960s, Havighurst tries to resolve the problem of whether successful aging means maintaining middle-age activities and attitudes or disengaging from active life (1961).
 In the second version of successful aging, Baltes and Baltes review academic writings in psychology, sociology, and medicine to discover what aging successfully means (1990).
-Although they mention the individual’s role in designing their process of aging, they present information with an objective and often indifferent tone.
+Although they mention the individual’s role in designing one’s own process of aging, they present information with an objective and often indifferent tone.

 Cohen, Lawrence.
 No Aging in India: Alzheimer’s, the Bad Family, and Other Modern Things.
 Berkeley, Calif.: University of California Press, 1998